Diffuse Supernova Neutrino Background Search at Super-Kamiokande: Data reduction

 \subsubsection{Incoming event cut}

 Radioactivity near the detector wall as well as muon spallation in the rock surrounding the detector, can lead to electrons or $\gamma$ rays entering FV.
 Instead of tightening the FV cut, we consider the effective distance of each event to the ID wall $d_\text{eff}$~\cite{bib:sksrn123,bib:sksolar1}.
 This observable is computed by following the reconstructed direction of each event backwards from its reconstructed vertex to the ID wall, and can be interpreted as the minimal distance needed for a radioactive particle produced near the wall to travel to the event vertex, as shown in Fig.~\ref{fig:deff_schema}.
 The $d_\text{eff}$ distributions for the DSNB signal and for the events selected using the cuts outlined in Section~\ref{subsec:noise} are shown in Fig.~\ref{fig:deff}, for the reconstructed energy ranges corresponding to the model-independent analysis, $7.5$ to $29.5$~MeV, and the spectral analysis, $15.5$ to $79.5$~MeV.
+Comparing the $d_\text{eff}$ distributions from the data and the Monte-Carlo simulation allows to estimate contributions from radioactivity near the wall, and determine a suitable $d_\text{eff}$ cut.
 In this study we impose lower thresholds on $d_\text{eff}$ ranging from $3$ to $5$~m depending on the reconstructed energy: